ph09/CAT2/README.md

+# OUT OF DATE AND WILL BE REPLACED SOON.

 ![pipeline](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/blob/master/img/cat-logo.png)

 This project aims to provide a straightforward end-to-end pipeline that takes as input a HAL-format multiple whole genome alignment as well as a GFF3 file representing annotations on one high quality assembly in the HAL alignment, and produces a output GFF3 annotation on all target genomes chosen.